dionpirotta/Custom-CSGO-HUD/README.md

 Based off a fork from [osztenkurden](https://github.com/osztenkurden)

+Update: Hi all, osztenkurden, myself and many others are working on a completely new tool that will be much better than this current one.
+Please stay tuned for it, we are working on it in spare time as we don't get paid for this.

 # Disclaimer

 I am making this a free available download for you so please don't go saying you created this.